 Thus, in comparison to analogous estimate, parametric is more precise, despite the fact it is still quite mechanical and doesn’t take into account specifics of the style of the project and some other details.

 Usually, it is a very precise and qualitative estimate.
-The only disadvantage of it - it is quite time-consuming, but it is worth to wait for quality.
+The only disadvantage of it – it is quite time-consuming, but it is worth waiting for quality.

 The type of estimate Cadabra especially likes.
 It is also called PERT (Program Evaluation Review Technique) estimation.
 This approach allows us to fit any demands of the clients, any time and budget limits.